Jihad: Post-classical usage

-Bernard Lewis states that while most Islamic theologians in the classical period (750–1258 CE) understood jihad to be a military endeavor, after Islamic conquest stagnated and the caliphate broke up into smaller states the "irresistible and permanent jihad came to an end".
+Bernard Lewis stated that while most Islamic theologians in the classical period (750–1258 CE) understood jihad to be a military endeavor, after Islamic conquest stagnated and the caliphate divided into smaller stated, "irresistible and permanent jihad came to an end".
 As jihad became unfeasible it was "postponed from historic to messianic time."
 Even when the Ottoman Empire carried on a new holy war of expansion in the seventeenth century, "the war was not universally pursued".
 They made no attempt to recover Spain or Sicily.

 By the 1500s, it had become accepted that the permanent state of relations between dar al-Islam and dar al-harb was that of peace.

 Shah Ismail of the Safavid dynasty tried to claim the right to wage offensive jihad, particularly against the Ottomans.
 However, Shia ulama did not permit that, maintaining the classical position that the true Imam could wage such a war.
 During the Qajar period, Shia ulama adopted the position that the Shah was responsible for national security.
 They authorized the Perso-Russian wars in the 19th century as jihad.

-In the 18th century, the Durrani Empire under the reigns of Ahmad Shah Durrani and his son and successor, Timur Shah Durrani had issued multiple jihads against Sikh Misls in the Punjab region, often to consolidate territory and continue Afghan rule in the region, efforts under Ahmad Shah failed, while Timur Shah had succeeded.
+In the 18th century, the Durrani Empire under the reigns of Ahmad Shah Durrani and his son and successor, Timur Shah Durrani, had declared jihads against Sikh Misls in the Punjab region, often to consolidate territory and continue Afghan their region, efforts under Ahmad Shah failed, while Timur Shah had succeeded.